NotNotTech/Raylib-CsLo/README.md

 # Known Issues

+- `Audio`: **v4.2 Regression Bug**.
+There is a state corruption bug in the *native* audio subsystem if you dispose of streaming audio.
+You may encounter this if you use multiple windows and audio streaming. see this [tracking issue](https://github.com/NotNotTech/Raylib-CsLo/issues/22) for more info.
 - `RayGui`: be sure to call `RayGui.GuiLoadStyleDefault();` right after you `InitWindow()`.
 This is needed to initialize the gui properly.
 If you don't, if you close a raylib window and then open a new one (inside the same app), the gui will be broken.
 - The `Text.Unicode` example doesn't render unicode properly.
 Maybe the required font is missing, maybe there is a bug in the example (Utf16 to Utf8 conversion) or maybe there is a bug in Raylib.
 A hunch: I think it's probably due to the fonts not including unicode characters, but I didn't investigate further.
 - Native Memory allocation functions are not ported:  use `System.Runtime.InteropServices.NativeMemory.Alloc()` instead